-The same goes for export tasks, with one exception: exporting to a PDF file with a text layer.
-PDF files are created when documents undergo preprocessing before being exported.
-This process can utilize multiple cores if they are available.
+The same goes for Export tasks, with one exception: exporting to a PDF file with a text layer.
+In course of PDF files creation for the export documents undergo preprocessing before exported.
+This process is actually a separate subtask and it can utilize multiple cores if they are available.
 The actual transfer of files, however, is handled by a single processing core.

 Recognition of batches in FlexiCapture Distributed can be carried out on multiple processor cores of a Processing Station, like in the Standalone version.
 This will happen when:

 - The batch is split into documents during the import stage.

 - If automatic document assembly is disabled for the batch (the batch has the IsExcludedFromAutomaticAssembling flag).

 - If the batch is not split into documents, but the Batch Type does not contain multi-page FlexiLayouts.

 If one of these 3 conditions is met, the batch will be divided into parts containing about 10 documents each (if it has already been split into documents, each set may contain a little more or less than 10 documents, but always a whole number of documents).
 These sets are then allocated to the the Station's free cores.